 What makes bindweed one of the most noxious weeds in the world is that it's incredibly resilient with an elaborate root structure that has been reported to be as deep as 20 feet.
 The root structure that can grow from seeds as old as 20 years includes shoots that grow horizontally mostly in the upper 1 to 2 feet of soil.
 This means they can traverse unnoticed for an estimated 10 feet per season until they shoot upwards towards a light source.

 How to kill bindweed.
 It is possible to kill bindweed but it isn't easy especially if it already has a foothold on your garden, lawn or yard in the form of a self-spreading ground cover or a towering vine.
-The best weed killer for bindweed will contain either glyphosate sold under the brand name Roundup or quinoline carboxylic acid each sold under commercial brand names of Quinclorac and Drive XLR8.
+The best weed killer for bindweed will contain either glyphosate sold under the brand name Ortho Killex or quinoline carboxylic acid each sold under commercial brand names of Quinclorac and Drive XLR8.
 These products work but they do require diligence on the users part which includes a weekly or bi-weekly routine.